w4/rgit/doc/man/rgit.1.md

 DESCRIPTION
 ===========

 A gitweb/cgit-like interface for the modern age.
-Written in Rust using Axum, git2, Askama, and RocksDB.
+Written in Rust using Axum, gitoxide, Askama, and RocksDB.

 _bind_address_